QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     sor!(v, A, r, 1.1, maxiter = 40)
     @show norm(v - v_direct, Inf);

-The accuracy is now :math:`1E-7`.
-If you change the parameter to :math:`\omega = 1.2`, the accuracy further increases to :math:`1E-9`.
+The accuracy is now ``1E-7``.
+If you change the parameter to :math:`\omega = 1.2`, the accuracy further increases to ``1E-9``.

-This technique is a common one in numerical analysis:  sometimes adding a dampening or relaxation parameter by speeding up the process.
+This technique is a common with iterative methods:  sometimes adding a dampening or relaxation parameter by counterintuitively speed up the convergence process.

-Preconditioning is available for stationary, iterative methods (see `this example <https://en.wikipedia.org/wiki/Preconditioner#Preconditioned_iterative_methods>`_).
+Note: stationary iterative methods are not always used directly, but are sometimes used as a "smoothing" step (e.g. running 5-10 times) prior to using other Krylov methods.

 Krylov Methods
 ===============